xe1gyq/modules/documentation/EpicentroFestival2015.md

 Please...

-- No Food or Drinks while you are working with the board
+- No Food or Drinks while you are working with the Intel Edison
 - Edison + Arduino Breakout Board on top of anti-static bag

 ## Logging In